ROCm/rocm-install-on-linux/docs/how-to/native-install/multi-version-install.rst

 .. _installation-types:

-A multi-version ROCm installation involves the following:
+A multi-version ROCm installation involves the following.

 * Installing multiple instances of the ROCm stack on a system.

 * Using versioned ROCm meta-packages.
 ROCm packages are versioned with both a ROCm release version and package-specific semantic versioning.
 Extending a package name and its dependencies with the release version adds the ability to support multiple versions of packages simultaneously.

-A standard single-version ROCm installation involves the following:
+A single-version ROCm installation involves the following.
+See :doc:`../../tutorial/quick-start` or :doc:`../../tutorial/detailed-install` for a standard installation.

 * Installing a single instance of the ROCm release on a system.

 * Using non-versioned ROCm meta-packages.

 The following diagram illustrates the difference between single-version and